 second phase project

-Phase II of the PEMEA project was launched in November 2019, aiming at interconnecting Apps and PSAPs in roaming.
+Phase II of the PEMEA project was conducted from November 2019 to May 2020, aiming at interconnecting Apps and PSAPs in roaming.
 In this phase we are focusing on chat interoperability, but what does that mean?